 Reheat your crumble in the microwave in thirty-second increments until it reaches your desired temperature.
 Make sure to check the internal temperature and stir it to avoid pockets of extreme heat.

 Our Peach cobbler is made with a biscuit mix that gives it more of a cake consistency.
-This peach crumble recipe doesn’t have a crust.
+This peach crumble recipe with oats doesn’t have a crust.

 Yes, you can easily make this peach crumble gluten-free by using gluten-free all-purpose flour!